How much is health insurance in 2026?

 The American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022 did two things to ACA premium tax credits.
 First, they removed the income cap entirely: above 400 percent FPL you still got a subsidy if your benchmark Silver plan cost more than 8.5 percent of income.
 Second, they made the credits more generous at every income band.
 Both provisions sunset on 31 December 2025.

 For 2026, the original ACA rules apply again.
 There is a hard cliff at 400 percent of the Federal Poverty Level: $62,600 for a single person, $84,600 for a couple, $128,600 for a family of 4.
 Cross it by $1 and your subsidy drops to zero.
-A 60-year-old earning $62,500 in Florida might pay $200 a month after subsidies.
-The same person earning $63,000 could pay $1,300 a month.
+A 60-year-old earning $62,500 in Florida pays about $510 a month after subsidies (capped near 9.8 percent of income).
+The same person earning $63,000 loses the credit entirely and pays the full premium, about $1,450 a month.